 This Italian Sausage Tomato Sauce is loaded with tomatoes and spices.
 It’s great over zucchini noodles, pasta, mashed potatoes, and even on its own.

-- 3 tablespoons olive oil
+- 3 tablespoons extra virgin olive oil divided

-- 1 cup white onions — chopped
+- 1 cup white onions chopped

-- 1 cup red bell pepper — chopped
+- 1 cup red bell peppers chopped

-- 2 garlic cloves — minced
+- 2 cloves garlic minced

 - 1 dried bay leaf

-- 1/8 teaspoon red pepper crushed
+- ⅛ teaspoon crushed red pepper

 - 1 teaspoon dried parsley

-- Salt and black pepper
+- salt and black pepper

-- 3/4 cup water
+- ¾ cup water

-- 1 teaspoon sugar
+- 1 teaspoon brown sugar

 - 1 tablespoon pesto

-- 4 medium fresh Italian sausage — cut each in three pieces
+- 4 medium fresh Italian sausage

 - Cook everything for about 3 minutes.
-Remove the bay leaf and set aside.
+Remove the bay leaf, and set aside.

 - Don't forget to stir occasionally.

 - Meanwhile in a skillet, heat the remaining 1 tablespoon of olive oil.

 - Add the Italian sausages, and sauté until they become brown on the outside but still raw inside.

 - Cut the Italian sausages into three pieces each, and add to the tomato sauce.
 Cook on low heat for about 1½ hours.
 You can also cook the sauce for longer (3-4 hours) if you have the time.